MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 > [!NOTE]
 > You can add an extension to the blocklist that’s already installed on a user’s computer.
 This will disable the extension and prevent the user from re-enabling it.
 It won't be uninstalled, just disabled.

-### Block or allow one extension

-To block a single extension, add the app ID of the extension you want blocked to the configure extension installation blocklist policy.
-All other extensions will be allowed to be installed.

-Use the following steps as a guide to allow a single extension.

-1. In the **Show Contents** window for **Control which extensions cannot be installed** policy, type **\***.
-This will block all extensions from being installed.
-2. Add the app ID of the allowed extension to the **Allow specific extensions to be installed** policy.
-When adding multiple app ID’s use a separate row for each ID.

 ## Force-install an extension

+Use the [ExtensionInstallForcelist](https://docs.microsoft.com/en-us/DeployEdge/microsoft-edge-policies#extensioninstallforcelist) policy to control which extensions are blocked or allowed.
 Use the following steps as a guide to force-install an extension.

 1. In the Group Policy Editor, go to **Administrative Templates> Microsoft Edge >  Extensions >** and then select **Control which extensions are installed silently**.
 2. Select **Enabled**.